• Home

 • Tape

-The original artist, interior designer Jan Eleni, charges $950 for a quality 40-piece collage of her client’s children’s art,.
-Yes, they’re lovely pieces, and I’m sure they’re mounted in something nicer than an IKEA frame, but I wanted one.
-One with a price tag lower than my monthly living expenses.
+Interior designer Jan Eleni charges $950 for a quality 40-piece collage of her client’s children’s art.
+Yes, they’re lovely pieces, but I wanted to honor the artwork on my smaller budget.

-Unlike Jan, I decided that I wanted frame this art in a matted print form.
-So, rather instead of trimming art to size and taping it directly onto a piece of paper behind glass, I’d need to create a photo mat for them to be cleanly presented with.
-The questionable part was whether I’d be able to actually make a mat with spaces for multiple pieces of art, and if I was able to, I wasn’t sure if I’d be able to do it well.
+Unlike Jan, I decided that I wanted to frame the art in a matted print form.
+Instead of trimming art to size and taping it directly onto a piece of paper behind glass, I set out to cut a custom mat.
+The questionable part was whether I’d be able to make a mat with spaces for multiple pieces of art.
+And if I was able to, I wasn’t sure if I’d be able to do it well.

 Planning where to line the thumbnail openings in the mat.